 Whenever you activate a link to our social media profiles, this will establish a direct link between your browser and the server of the social network in question.
 This informs the network that you have visited our website with your IP address and have activated the link.
 If you access a link to a network while logged into your account with that network, the contents of our site may be linked to your profile on the network, which means that the network may match your visit to our website directly to your user account.
 If you want to prevent this from happening, you should log out first before clicking such links.
 Your visit will definitely be matched to your account if you log into the respective network after clicking the link.

 Data processing in connection with your stay

-When you arrive in our hotel, we need the following information from you and anybody accompanying you:
+When you arrive at our hotel, we need the following information from you and anybody accompanying you (mandatory *):